hackmysql/website/content/lessons-from-20-years-hacking-mysql-part-2.md

 Peter and Vadim, like most early Percona employees, defaulted to maximum effort.
 We were passionate about MySQL and MySQL performance, so we always dug&mdash;all the way to bedrock.
 At some meeting, Peter was extolling the importance of this effort, and he meant to say "Dig in layer by layer".
-But with his accent at the time it sounded like "Dig in lawyer by lawyer."
+But it sounded like he said "Dig in lawyer by lawyer."
 T-shirts were made up with his face saying this.

 Again, I get it: probably not much incentive to put in this kind of effort today.